 A private pilot must have at least 50 hours of PIC cross-country time before applying for an instrument rating.

 Most IFR rating trainees are unaware of this FAA requirement initially.

 Pilots fly the required 40 hours of instrument flight, yet they can’t apply for an instrument rating.
 That’s when they notice this requirement 50 hours PIC requirement.

 Pilots should plan their aviation goals from the first day of their flight training.

-Even with a plan, you can’t fulfill the 50 hours PIC cross-country requirement during private pilot training.
+Even with a plan, you can’t fulfill the 50 hours of PIC cross-country requirement during private pilot training.
 But you will not spend more money by having a plan.

-I recommend private pilots to fly the cross-country 50 hours before beginning the IFR training.
+I recommend private pilots to fly cross-country 50 hours before beginning the IFR training.
 That way, it will be much easier for you to focus only on instrument rating requirements later and obtain an IFR rating sooner.

 Your independent progress can alter the usual course duration.